The best way to appreciate your beautiful, freshly laundered bedding? Pair it with your birthday suit.

 Not convinced about going commando?
 Here are seven compelling reasons to ditch your clothes tonight — maybe forever (and definitely on hot nights).

 Feeling ready for shut-eye is part-bedtime routine and part-circadian rhythm (your body’s internal clock, which dictates your sleep-wake cycles).
-While your body’s internal temperature naturally shifts lower to get ready for bed — ideally below 98.6 degrees Fahrenheit — there are times when your signals might be more delayed than you like.
-Getting naked can help with that.
+While your body’s internal temperature naturally shifts lower to get ready for bed — ideally below 98.6 degrees Fahrenheit — there are times when your signals might be more delayed than you like — due to late exposure to blue light, eating or drinking late, or any number of other reasons.
+Getting naked can help expedite your body's transition into that sleep-ready wind-down state.

-As your body cools down thanks to a breeze or the effect of your room temperature on your skin, your brain will get the signal to make melatonin, which shifts you towards a state of sleep.
+As your body cools down thanks to cooler temperatures — a breeze or a cool bedroom temperature — your brain will get the signal to make melatonin, which shifts you towards a state of sleep.
 Researchers found this sleep improvement from cooler temperatures also leads to greater calmness, less difficulty in falling asleep, better sleep satisfaction, and more sleep adequateness.

 If you find yourself kicking off sheets at night, sleeping naked may improve your sleep quality.
-One 2012 study found that bedding and clothes increased risk of waking and decreased both slow wave and REM sleep.
+One 2012 study found that in warm climates bedding and pajamas decreased both slow wave and REM sleep, which are critical for your physical and mental recovery and memory consolidation at night.
+The study also found that subjects experienced increased nighttime awakenings when wearing clothing to sleep.

 Being more selective about what you wear (or what you don’t) can give you some further control on body temperature during sleep, says Dr. Chris Winter, Sleep.com advisor and author of “The Sleep Solution.”